Jiaxin-Lu/Jiaxin-Lu.github.io/index.md

     </tr>
 </table>

-* Designed and prepared for the course assignments and projects on OOP.
+* Designed and prepared for the course assignments and projects on OOP for undergraduate students.

 <table frame="void" rules="none" border="0">
     <tr>